LinkedIn Profile Set Up and Optimisation Guide

 Paddy Jobsman 🍀

 - Need help preparing for your job interview?
-Get access to my job interview guide.
+Get access to my job interview guidebook.

-- Get actionable tips for advancing your career: Every Friday, I send out an exclusive email to 21,000+ professionals with the best strategies I've explored that week on job searching, interviewing, salary raises and changing careers.
+- Receive actionable tips for advancing your career: Once per week, I send out an exclusive email to 25,000+ professionals with strategies on job searching, interviewing, salary raises, changing careers and leadership.
 Sign up here.